Employer Services...training for a brighter future

 Q. What can I do if I have a complaint about funded training?

-A. Speak to a member of our staff in the first instance.
-The SFA guidance can be found here
+A. Should you wish to complain about funded training with us, please speak to a member of our staff in the first instance who will endeavour to resolve your complaint quickly and efficiently.
+The ESFA complaints guidance can be found here.

 Q. Where can I find information regarding equality and diversity?